hyeonwoo-Seol/paper-review/Action_Recognition/Three-Stream_CNN_Action_Rec/README.md

 In second step, an elemnet-wise summation across channel is used.
 So the features are aggregated globally.

 ## Feature Enhancement
+Bone segments provide the crucial cues to describe the human action.
+Because, bone segments can directly reflect the body's length and direction information

 ## Conclusion
 This paper proposed Three-Stream CNN model, 3SCNN.